netresearch/dhl-module-rates-express/doc/src/userDoc.rst

 .. sectnum::

 ======================================================================
-DHL Express Rates extension extension for Magento® 2: User Guide
+DHL Express Rates extension for Magento® 2: User Guide
 ======================================================================

-This document covers the **usage and workflows** of the DHL Express Rates extension extension.
+This document covers the **usage and workflows** of the DHL Express Rates extension.

 .. raw:: pdf